kadencrafter78/kadencrafter78.github.io/asd-projects/image-filtering/README.md

 - **7c)** Inside of the inner loop of `applyFilterNoBackground`, use a conditional statement to check if the current pixel value is equal to the background pixel value.
 If it is not, then apply the filter.

 > **HINT:** There should be five lines of code in `applyFilterNoBackground` before completing **7c.**.
 Four of those lines of code are involved in applying the filter, so those lines need to be inside of the conditional's code block.
-The fifth one should not be inside of the code block, as it needs to happen no matter what (**Double hint: which line of code gets you a value that you need for your conditional's comparison?**).
+One line, however, should not be inside of the code block, as it needs to happen no matter what (**Double hint: which line of code gets you a value that you need for your conditional's comparison?**).

 > **TESTING:** Once you've got this function working, replace **TWO** of your three `applyFilter` function calls with `applyFilterNoBackground`.
 You should see only one filter alter the background color, but all of them will change the main image!